 I appreciate if you are seeking a therapist, finding the right one you can trust and connect with can be quite daunting.
 I take a warm, comfortable, welcoming and genuine caring approach to my work.
 If there is anything you feel I could help with please get in touch.
 I also have personal experience of asking for help which I know for some is very difficult.

 You are unique and I start with that.

 Have you ever found yourself thinking 'why does this keep happening to me?'
 What's wrong with me?
 Why do I feel it's always something about me that's wrong?
 It's frustrating, exasperating, baffling and can leave you feeling alone and confused.
 If you have had this process happening regularly - an old familiar feeling - you may have developed a pattern of behaviour that isn't working for you that has it's origins somewhere in your past.

-You may have had a life changing event that still sits with you and gets in the way of who you want to be, a car accident that stops you driving.
-Losing a career you have spent years developing.
+You may have had a life changing event that still sits with you and gets in the way of who you want to be, an unresolved relationship breakdown, losing a career you have spent years developing.
 Perhaps you are the caring one in your support network, the sensitive one to other's needs, the one who likes other people to feel good however it's not satisfying for you or meeting your needs.

 Perhaps you come from a dysfunctional family with related issue's not yet addressed but still impacting.
 Patterns of behaviour that limit your choices on who you want to be are a good indicator of some unresolved issues.
 Or maybe you don't know what's wrong, you feel you're not reaching your full potential and don't know why.
 Therapy can help with that.

 Perhaps you are suffering from the loss of a loved one.
 You may have had an event that has left you with a lack of closure.
 Or maybe you need to work through something that you can't talk about to friends/family and need a more objective understanding professional ear.

 There are so many issues that can manifest in so many ways of feeling, thinking and behaving that do not work for you anymore and you feel stuck in life.